AngeliyA: 2011–2014: Early career

-In summer 2012, AngeliyA released the emotive video for her romantic pop ballad "You are mine", which was a major worldwide success, top music charts in the Ukraine, the Baltic States (Estonia, Latvia and Lithuania) and the Commonwealth of Independent States.
+In summer 2012, AngeliyA released the emotive video for her romantic pop ballad "You are mine", which was a major worldwide success, top music charts in Ukraine, the Baltic countries (Estonia, Latvia and Lithuania) and the Commonwealth of Independent States.

 AngeliyA has featured on the covers of a number of magazines and has won a lot of award including Prize winner of the American Music Project "Atlantic Breeze" award, performance at the concert program on the main stage of EURO 2012 in Ukraine.

 AngeliyA also has worked on television shows, she became a presenter of author's entertainment TV program "Night Show on the First" and "Diary Contest Eurovision" at the First National TV Channel of Ukraine.

 In mid-2013 AngeliyA released single and clip "Soul is tired" which achieved success on musical TV channels of Eastern Europe and the Baltic States (Estonia, Latvia and Lithuania) and nominated as the best video of the year for OE Video Music Awards on the entertainment channel OE.
 With English version of this song called "Love Is Life" singer entered the best Top finalists of Eurovision Song Contest 2013 in Ukraine.
 In summer 2013, she was awarded the honorary title "Honored Artist of Ukraine" for outstanding creative achievements and 11 years of composing and concert activities.

 In 2014 AngeliyA presented the song "Sochi 2014", which has become one of the best songs dedicated to the Winter Olympic Games in Sochi.
 This song was accompanied by a lot of public events at the Olympics.
 In the same year AngeliyA made a new modern interpretation of the folk song «Gulyanochka» and became the winner of the TV project Folk Music.